suyuan32/simple-admin-message-center/README.md

 Any SMTP mailbox

-SMS service: Alibaba Cloud, Tencent Cloud,ID Heyi SMS,SMSBao
+SMS service: Alibaba Cloud, Tencent Cloud, Uni SMS,SMSBao

 When using SMSBao as a service provider, the SmsTemplateId for SMS verification in the coreAPI configuration file should be captcha